The Ordeals of Underpaid Customer Service Employees

 Few call center and customer service employees fall under these exemptions.
 Chances are, if you are not receiving overtime pay or must complete several tasks before you are allowed to clock in, your employer is violating labor laws.

 Know for certain if you are receiving proper wages.
-Contact the Law Office of Christopher Q. Davis and receive a free case evaluation by calling (646) 430-7930.
+Contact the Working Solutions Law Firm and receive a free case evaluation by calling (646) 430-7930.